 3. Laminate

 Lightweight, easy to clean, and affordable, it’s no wonder laminates are a popular campervan countertop material.
-Laminates are made using a plastic-coated top layer that is bonded to a particleboard core.
+Laminates are made using a plastic-coated top layer bonded to a particleboard core.

 Pros: